 Our KS3 History curriculum is varied, exciting and engaging:

-- Year 7 – Develop historical skills with a Pirate Case study; Why William won the Battle of Hastings; The Black Death; Magna Carta; The Crusades and Henry VIII and his six wives – Why did he have so many?
+Year 7 – Students have the opportunity to develop historical skills with a Pirate Case study, before moving on to study the Norman Conquest and Why William won the Battle of Hastings.
+Other popular topics include The Black Death, Magna Carta, The Tudors why did Henry VIII have so many wives?

 Key Stage 3 students have trip activities that are built into their homework in order to support parents in help their children explore History outside the classroom.
 In Year 9, students have the opportunity to go to the Somme battlefields to see trenches and memorials, where soldiers lived and fought during World War I.